adamonthecode/Password-Generator/README.md

 # Installation
 Password Generator requires any version of Python v3+ to run.
 After that all the user needs to do is run it from the command line.
-This can be done by downloading the files into a folder then going to the directory in your command prompt then simply running "python PasswordGenerator.py" then a list of passwords should be displayed in the prompt depending on how many the user has chosen.
+This can be done by downloading the files into a folder and going to the directory in the command prompt then simply running "python PasswordGenerator.py"
+A list of passwords should then be displayed in the prompt based on how many the user has chosen.